 Whistle blowing is regarded as positive in Cermaq Group because we get the opportunity to correct any incidence of wrong doing.
 Cermaq's current whistle blower channel for external stakeholders was established in 2014, with appropriate routines, procedures and technical specifications.
-Whistle blowing can be done from our public internet web site.
+Whistle blowing can be done from our public internet web site mistic blowing can be done nom our pablic internet web site.

-In 2017, a total of 15 whistle blowing incidents were reported (internal and external).
-For comparison, there were seven cases of whistle blowing incidents in 2016.
+In 2018, a total of 10 whistle blowing incidents were reported (internal and external).
+For comparison, there were 15 cases of whistle blowing incidents in 2017.
 The reports were assessed and closed in accordance with procedures.